vvidov/DRYDemo/README.md

 Hi!
 The Idea of that repository is to show that old .net Framework like 4.7, WinForms and WPF can have a "modern" software  and manageable design.
 As prove of the concept and try a new things.

 For staring I use point is a [DRYDemo](https://www.youtube.com/watch?v=dhnsegiPXoo) from [Tim Corey](https://www.iamtimcorey.com/).
-Thank you Tim for free Videos and good examples, as you see at least one in use.
+Thank you Tim, for free Videos and good examples, as you see at least one in use.
 Keep going:) that ist not an Ads.
 That Video and some others made me to create that place.

 For me was not enough to have a small demo with one processor so I created a new one.
 Later I added [Autofac Container](https://autofac.org/) to it.
 So I can config my App by code(WPF app) and Json Config file(WinForms).
 With Autofac I have created LoggerInterceptor so I can easy extend my methods with Logging.
 I can activate it or switch between different loggers only by changing config container.
 I can change also starting point of WinForm app, I can choose between 4 Forms, 2 processors(please, forgive me the second one has not unit tests), I can activate Logging and select one of 3 implementations(the last one is on the Moon, sorry clouds are not too high as my goals, and not so stable to hold my logging:))